hsma-programme/8a_quarto_and_reproducible_reporting/README.md

 - Automate the production of several variants of the same report using parameters
 - Set up and populate a Quarto book and explain how this differs from a Quarto report
 - Install and use additional Quarto Extensions
+- Use Quarto Live and explain its benefits and limitations

+### Excel from Python

 - Use Python and the xlsxwriter package to produce an Excel spreadsheet
 - Enhance Excel sheets produced with xlsxwriter with various features, including
     - text formatting